The Completion Crisis

 But it’s not just about money.
-First-generation college students often face social and cultural challenges as they have no one in their immediate family network with whom to compare experiences, and low-income high school graduates often find that their academic preparation was not fully sufficient for the rigors of college-level courses.
+First-generation college students often face social and cultural challenges as they have no one in their immediate family network with whom to compare experiences, and limited-income high school graduates often find that their academic preparation was not fully sufficient for the rigors of college-level courses.

 The current model is not working.
 Getting students to college is not the end of the road.
-In fact, sending low-income students to college without supporting them academically, socially, or financially is devastating to the aspiring student coupled with a detrimental impact on our economy – and it’s getting worse.
+In fact, sending limited-income students to college without supporting them academically, socially, or financially is devastating to the aspiring student coupled with a detrimental impact on our economy – and it’s getting worse.